 Grain Discovery Centre

 Adjacent to the Narembeen Roadhouse (entry through the Roadhouse) is a modern, interpretive Grain Discovery Centre focusing on grain growing in Western Australia.
 Learn more about farming in Narembeen as you wander through the centre.
-Browse at the brilliant visual and interpretive displays as you discover some of the history and future of grain growing in Narembeen.
+Browse at the brilliant visual and interpretive displays as you discover the history and future of grain growing in Narembeen.

-Walker Lake – Walk Trails
+Lake Walker Walk Trails

 Feeling energetic?
 If you’re staying in town, this is the perfect opportunity to see Narembeen nature at its best.
-Located to the south of the Narembeen townsite is a natural lake with abundant water through winter.
+Located to the west of the Narembeen townsite is a natural lake with abundant water through winter.
 Wander around the lake as you take in this majestic setting.
 The Walker Lake trail is 1.8km, for those more energetic walk the 2.2km Avoca Farm walk trail, enjoy the rural setting as you take in the old Avoca Homestead, Shearing Shed and machinery on display.

 Located in the former Moppett’s Garage on Churchill Street is a unique shed that is occupied by a variety of community groups specialising in art and craft, décor and giftware.
 Visitors are welcome on weekdays.